ArjunKarthik47/wikipedia-summary-generator/README.md

 ## ⚠️ Error Handling
 -**Empty Input->** Prompts the user to enter a topic.

-- **Disambiguation Error->**Suggests alternative topics if Wikipedia finds multiple pages.
+-**Disambiguation Error->**Suggests alternative topics if Wikipedia finds multiple pages.

-- **Page Not Found->** Displays an error if no Wikipedia page exists for the given input.
+-**Page Not Found->** Displays an error if no Wikipedia page exists for the given input.

 ## 📁 Project Structure
 ```